apache/mxnet/docs/static_site/src/pages/api/faq/large_tensor_support.md

 # Using MXNet with Large Tensor Support

 ## What is large tensor support?
 When creating a network that uses large amounts of data, as in a deep graph problem, you may need large tensor support.
-This means tensors indexed using INT64, not INT32 indices.
+This means tensors are indexed using INT64, instead of INT32 indices.

-This feature is enabled when MXNet is built with a flag *USE_INT64_TENSOR_SIZE=1* or with CMAKE using *USE_INT64_TENSOR_SIZE:“ON”*, which is now a default setting.
-You can also make MXNet use INT32 indices by changing these flags.
+This feature is enabled when MXNet is built with a flag *USE_INT64_TENSOR_SIZE=1*, which is now a default setting.
+You can also make MXNet use INT32 indices by changing this flag.

 ## When do you need it?
 1. When you are creating NDArrays of size larger than 2^31 elements.